Online banking: Criticism and problems

 The increase in popularity of online banking with a concomitant closure of local bank branch offices or reduced retail opening hours discriminates against people who cannot use online banking, for example, elderly or disabled people who prefer to deal with banking issues face-to-face.

 In 2022, a retired Spanish urologist with Parkinson's disease gathered more than 600,000 signatures in an online petition asking banks and other institutions to serve all citizens, and not discriminate against the oldest and most vulnerable members.
 In Spain, the number of bank branches had shrunk to about 20,000 in 19 years since the bailout of 2012 and with the Coronavirus pandemic another 3000 branches closed in 2 years.
 "They are excluding those of us who have trouble using the internet."

 In February 2022, Spanish banks signed a protocol at the Ministry of Economy (Spain) pledging to offer better customer services to senior citizens, for example by "extending again their branch opening hours, giving priority to older people to access counters and simplifying the interface of their apps and web pages".

-With online banking, race discrimination is even less likely to be pinpointed, because of intransparent decision-making by algorithms.
+With online banking, race discrimination is even less likely to be pinpointed, because of non-transparent decision-making by algorithms.

 Online banking requires access to broadband services.
 However not everyone has equal access to the internet, which has been called the digital divide.
 In March 2022, the U.S. Federal Communications Commission formed a task force to prevent digital discrimination.